samumantha/instructor-training/content/about-enccs.md

 ### Carpentry instructor training

-ENCCS instructors are encouraced to complete the [Carpentry instructor training workshop](https://carpentries.github.io/instructor-training/), which [anyone can apply for](https://carpentries.org/become-instructor/).
+ENCCS instructors are encouraged to complete the [Carpentry instructor training workshop](https://carpentries.github.io/instructor-training/), which [anyone can apply for](https://carpentries.org/become-instructor/).